USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 What is politics - the quest for the common good or who gets what, when, and how?
 We study what defines politics in the modern age: states and nations in the international system, collective action and representation in mass societies, trajectories of democracy and dictatorship, politics and development in the context of capitalism.
 The course will introduce the student to the concerns, the language and the methods of Political Science.

-USC GE Category Equivalency: CATEGORY C: Social Analysis & CATEGORY G: Citizenship in a Global Era
+USC Credit Equivalency: CATEGORY C: Social Analysis & CATEGORY G: Citizenship in a Global Era

 PO 2031 - WORLD POLITICS 4 credits